Waialae Gardens

 Concrete construction is supported by current MLS data rather than the public remarks: 9 of 20 listings explicitly show CONCRE in construction_materials.
 The remarks across the listings focus on unit features and amenities and do not contradict concrete construction, but they also do not independently confirm it.
 This looks like repeated MLS data from multiple agents rather than a remark-based claim.

 Across the provided remarks, 0 listings explicitly mention hollow tile or hollow tile construction.
-The evidence does not support adding this feature based on current public remarks, and it does not appear to be a repeated agent description.
+The evidence does not support keeping this feature, and the remarks read like generic copy-paste descriptions of interiors and amenities rather than construction materials.

 No analysis available